Webinar Follow-Up Best Practice?

-The events were well-received, and we got good numbers registering and attending.
-What’s interesting though – and I think this is pretty standard – is that only about 50% of those registering actually showed up for the event.
+We’re happy to say that our masterclasses are well-received, and we get good numbers registering and attending.
+What’s interesting though – and this is pretty standard – is that only about 50% of those who register actually show up for the event.

-Some of those who registered probably knew in advance that they wouldn’t make it – but wanted access to a recording of the event.
+Some of those who register probably know in advance that they won’t make it – but want access to a recording of the event.
 Others probably expected to make it, but just couldn’t attend on the day.
-A good number of those who missed a master-class asked us for a recording.
-So did some of those who did attend.
+A good number of those who miss a masterclass ask us for a recording.
+So do some of those who did attend.

-So, did we record the 30-minute master-class and send out the recording?
-No. We took the slides that were presented, and used them to record a 5-6 minute Brainshark, and sent that out instead.
+So, do we record the 30-minute masterclass and send out the recording?
+No. We take the slides that we present and use them to record a 10-15 minute narrated presentation, upload that to Vimeo, and send out a link to that video presentation instead.
 Why?

 2. Because we want people to know that they get something a bit extra if they attend our live events.
 A bit more detail, a bit more interaction – in return for a commitment of time and attention.

-3. Because the chance that someone who missed the event will watch the five-minute recording is higher than that they will watch the 30-minute recording.
+3. Because the chance that someone who missed the event will watch the ten-minute recording is higher than that they will watch the 30-minute recording.

-5. Because a Brainshark recording is easier to navigate, and generally higher quality, than a webinar recording.
+5. Because a Vimeo recording is easier to navigate, and generally higher quality, than a full webinar recording.

-We haven’t been asked for the full recordings yet – and at the moment, we don’t plan to share them.
+We do get asked for the full recordings – but at the moment, we don’t plan to share them.

 Well said.
 I deal with quite a few requests to host webinars just to capture a recording.
 I always remind people that webinar is for live events, and if the intent is to create a self-paced resource, there are better tools — tools designed to create self-paced resources — available for the job.